myusufceylan/programming-notes/oop-notes.md

 ## Garbage Collection

-Garbage collection is automatically removing unused or unreachable objects in the memory to prevent memory leakge and provide performance efficiency.
+Garbage collection is automatically removing unused or unreachable objects in the memory to prevent memory leakage and provide performance efficiency.
 It has 3 phases:

 **Marking:** The GC marks the live objects using the memory.
 **Sweeping:** The GC removes the unmarked objects from the memory.
 **Compacting:** The GC reorganizes the heap to optimize the memory usage.